C Programming

 Hello, World!

-If you are not content with all of your binary executables being named a.out every time you compile your C project, you can use the -o flag on the gcc program to name the output file:
+The default name for all compiled programs is a.out.
+If you wish to change that, you can use the -o flag on the gcc program to name the output file:

 gcc simple.c -o simple